-The details of remuneration paid to Managing Director & Chief Executive Officer during the Financial Year 2018-19 is as follows:
+The details of remuneration paid to Managing Director & Chief Executive Officer during the Financial Year 2019-20 is as follows:

-Name Salary and Allowances Bonus Perquisites Total Mr. Sanjit Prasad 1,00,00,000 Nil Nil 1,00,00,000
+Name Salary and Allowances Bonus Perquisite s Total Mr. Sanjit Prasad 1,04,61,632 Nil Nil 1,04,61,632

-\ Includes Fixed Component: ₹ 1,00,00,000 & Performance Linked Incentives : Nil
+^{} Includes Fixed Component: ₹ 1,00,00,000 & Performance Linked Incentives : Nil

-Appointment of MD & CEO is governed by a service contract for a period of 3 (three) years and a notice period of 90 days.
+Appointment of MD & CEO is governed by a service contract and a notice period of 90 days.
 Pursuant to SECC Regulation, Managing Director & CEO being a Key Managerial Personnel is not entitled to any stock options.